YashJipkate/Naarad/README.md

     ![alt WORKFLOW](https://github.com/rsdel2007/Naarad/blob/master/Images/Workflow.jpeg)

-  * We will form a database which will carry the information of the agencies or the organisation.<br>
+  * We will form a database which will carry the information of the agencies or the organization.<br>
   The filtered and categorized messages will now be sent to the concerned NGO/agency which works in the direction of the specified category. <br>
-  For example, if a message is classfied in the category of sympathy/support/donation then this message will be conveyed to the respected organisation which may help the person as fast as possible.<br>
+  For example, if a message is classified in the category of sympathy/support/donation then this message will be conveyed to the respected organization which may help the person as fast as possible.<br>
   * The messages send in the category _Caution/advice/information_ will be sent to the user in the app to all the users.
+  *